ViktorDevOpsCourse/CodersInControl/infra/README.md

 The end goal is to leverage Flux and Kustomize to manage both clusters while minimizing duplicated declarations.

 We will configure Flux to install, test and upgrade a demo app Podinfo using `HelmRepository` and `HelmRelease` custom resources.
-???
-Flux will monitor the Helm repository, and it will automatically upgrade the Helm releases to their latest chart version based on semver ranges.
+Flux will monitor the Helm repository, and it will automatically upgrade the Helm releases to their latest chart version based on [semver](https://semver.org/) ranges.

 On each cluster, we will install [Weave GitOps](https://docs.gitops.weave.works/) (the OSS UI for Flux) to visualize and monitor the workloads managed by Flux.